Getting Started

 This is recommended, as it allows you to boot your machine normally, as well as support existing applications, while you convert things to using upstart jobs.

-The examples will probably need modification to work in your distribution,
+The defaults will probably need modification to work in your distribution,

 as paths and maybe even arguments will need to be changed to match.
 Your